rvennam/ambient-multicluster-workshop/README.md

 ```

-Cluster1 will act as the management cluster and workload cluster:
+Cluster1 will act as the management cluster and workload cluster: (note: mgmt-values.yaml can be found in this repo)
 ```bash
 helm repo add gloo-platform https://storage.googleapis.com/gloo-platform/helm-charts helm repo update